liuqidake/One-Night-In-Tokyo/README.md

 var router = express.Router();
 ```

-* The schema of http server is "/content/modules/sections"
+* The schema of http requests is "/content/modules/sections"

 ## Views